midlantica/LovelyBunchOfCoconuts/content/memes/the-science/not-a-single-prediction-of-the-climate.md

 ---
-title: "Not a single prediction of the climate"
+title: 'Not a single prediction of the climate'
 ---

 ![Not a single prediction of the climate](/memes/the-science/not-a-single-prediction-of-the-climate.jpg)

-Not a single prediction of the climate
+Reminder...
+Not a single prediction of the climate cult has ever come true.
+Not.
+One.